sanskaarz/LearnJS/ReamMe3.md

   mobile : "Phone"
 };

-1. To print all the elements of object 4 times for (let anyword in dict){
+1. To print all the elements of object as an object 4 times for (let anyword in dict){
   console.log(dict);
 }

 2. To print all the values of elements of object